 The best diet for you, based on your health goals

 Whether your aim is to lose weight, eat better, improve your heart health, or reduce your risk for diabetes, there’s a diet for you.
 But with so many diets out there, how do you find the right one?
-Fortunately, U.S. News & World Report evaluated dozens of diets, in all types of categories, and ranked which ones they deemed best.
+Fortunately, here evaluated, are dozens of diets, in all types of categories, and ranked which ones they deemed best.

 To determine these rankings, U.S. News gathered a panel of experts from among the nation’s top nutritionists, dietary consultants, and physician specialists and tasked them with assessing 41 different diet plans.
 Using a detailed survey, each expert panelist scored these diets in seven critical categories, such as ease of compliance, likelihood of significant weight loss, and effectiveness against cardiovascular disease and diabetes.